 If you’re a dog or cat owner, you must be aware of the various requirements for importing your pet into Australia.
-Assuming that all these criteria are fulfilled, the total quarantine period for a dog or cat entering Australia would be about 190 days.
-Most of this period can be completed in the exporting country itself.
-Add an additional 10 days for quarantine in Australia.
+The process of moving your pet takes 2-3 months, excluding the additional 10 days for quarantine in Australia.
 Take a look at the image below for the mandatory formalities:

 In the final section, we provide some useful tips on how you can make the move to Australia easier and less painful for your beloved pet.